The Complex: Expedition on Steam - User reviews, Price & Information

-When an expedition with your team into the complex goes horribly wrong, you're left alone and lost, wandering the seemingly infinite maze of hallways, otherwise known as the Backrooms.
+When a routine expedition into The Complex goes horribly wrong, you're left alone and lost, wandering the seemingly infinite maze of hallways, otherwise known as the Backrooms.
 Might there be something following you?

 The Complex: Expedition is a horror, exploration and realistic game developed and published by pgWave.